"Good standards...usually result from cooperation among engineers working with their shared technical understanding."

-JoAnne Yates is the Sloan Distinguished Professor of Management and Professor of Work and Organization Studies and Managerial Communication at the MIT Sloan School of Management.
+JoAnne Yates is the Sloan Distinguished Professor of Management, Emerita and Professor Post Tenure of Work and Organization Studies and Managerial Communication at the MIT Sloan School of Management.
 Yates developed MIT Sloan's Managerial Communication curriculum starting in 1980.
 From 2007-2012 she served as Deputy Dean for programs at MIT Sloan.
 Her research is both historical and contemporary.

 In her research on contemporary organizations she has collaborated with Professor Wanda Orlikowski (of MIT Sloan’s Information Technology group) and various students and researchers to study how groups and organizations use communication and information technologies, and how that use shapes their work.
 Specific studies looked at the use of technologies such as electronic mail, instant messaging, the BlackBerry, and corporate blogging.

 She is currently also working with a team of faculty from the Work and Organization Studies Group on research aiming to improve academic performance of underrepresented minority students.

 Yates holds a BA from Texas Christian University as well as an MA and a PhD from the University of North Carolina.